EvanZhao119/evanzhao119.github.io/_posts/ai/2025-08-11-pytorch-softmax-regression-colab-demo.md

 ---

-## 2. Data Loading & Preprocessing
+## 2. Data Loading & Preprocessing for Fashion-MNIST in PyTorch
 Download the Fashion-MNIST dataset, normalize pixel values to the range [0, 1], and create batched data loaders for efficient iteration.

 *Note:* In notebook environments, use `num_workers=0` to prevent multiprocessing shutdown warnings.